Axway/streams-open-docs/content/en/docs/relnotes/20220530_streams_relnotes.md

 ## New features and enhancements
 <!-- Add the new features here -->
-Streams is now able to integrate with Amplify Central to leverage the Amplify Marketplace.
+Streams can connect to [Amplify Central](https://docs.axway.com/bundle/amplify-central/page/docs/index.html) and expose assets in order to leverage tools like the [Amplify Marketplace](https://docs.axway.com/bundle/amplify-central/page/docs/manage_marketplace/index.html).
 See [Amplify Central Integration](/docs/install/amplify-central-integration) to setup the connexion.

 ## Important changes
 <!-- Use this section to describe any changes in the behavior of the product (as a result of features or fixes), for example, new Java system properties in the jvm.xml file.
 This section could also be used for any important information that doesn't fit elsewhere. -->